StarpTech/graphql-registry/docs/api.md

 POST - `/schema/push` Creates a new graph and schema for a service.
 If you omit the `version` field the schema is registered as `current` version. `current` always represent the last registered schema that was pushed without a version.
 Optionally, you can pass `routingUrl` field.
 The URL that your gateway uses to communicate with the service in a federation architecture.

 **Notice:** A schema is normalized before it's stored in the database.
-Whitespaces are stipped and graphql elements are sorted lexicographically.
+Whitespaces are stipped.

 **Notice:** The schema isn't validated for breaking-changes.
 Use [schema diff](#produce-a-diff-from-your-schema) to understand the implications of your update.